chnm/anthologize/readme.txt

 = 0.5.1-alpha =

 * many optimizations to PDF export
+* improved CJK handling in PDF export
+* added part- and item- page break options for PDF
 * added anthologize logo and part-item breadcrumbs to PDF output
 * partially OOified epub export
 * added part-item nesting to epub ToC
 * added cover image option to epub output (might not work in all readers. standards-schmandards)
+* added link-localization to epub output (internal links in your site are internal links in the epub)

 = 0.5-alpha =